10 ways to get feedback from your online customers

 10. Online feedback technology

-It is quite easy and a common habit to track our visitors’ behaviour and see whether – or not – they convert.
+It is quite easy and a common habit to track our visitors’ behavior and see whether – or not – they convert.
 However, especially when looking at statistical data, it seems difficult to get down to the root of the trouble – the WHY?
 Why do people visit my site?
 Why do customers act the way they do?
 And why do they decide to leave your site in the middle of the checkout process?

 Here is the good news: It doesn’t have to be difficult!